University of Warwick: Warwick Arts Centre

 The Warwick Arts Centre is a multi-venue arts complex situated at the centre of Warwick's main campus.
 It attracts around 300,000 visitors a year to over 3,000 individual events spanning contemporary and classical music, drama, dance, comedy, films and visual art.
-The centre comprises six principal spaces: the Butterworth Hall, a 1,500-seat concert hall; a 550-seat theatre; a 180-seat theatre studio; a 220-seat cinema; the Mead Gallery, an art gallery; and the Music Centre, with practice rooms, and an ensemble rehearsal room where music societies and groups can rehearse.
-In addition the site includes the university bookshop, hospitality suites, a restaurant, cafe, shops, and two bars.
+The centre comprises six principal spaces: the Butterworth Hall, a 1,500-seat concert hall; a 550-seat theatre; a 180-seat theatre studio; three cinema screens; the Mead Gallery, an art gallery; and the Music Centre, with practice rooms, and an ensemble rehearsal room where music societies and groups can rehearse.
+In addition the site includes a restaurant/ café.

 University House

-In 2003 Warwick acquired the former headquarters of National Grid, which it converted into an administration building renamed University House.
+In 2003, Warwick acquired the former headquarters of National Grid, which it converted into an administration building renamed University House.
 There is a student-run facility called the ‘Learning Grid’ in the building, which includes two floors of PC clusters, scanners, photocopiers, a reference library, interactive whiteboards and plasma screens for use by individuals and for group work.

 Koan

-The White Koan is a modern art sculpture by Liliane Lijn which is installed outside the main entrance to the Warwick Arts Centre.
+The White Koan is a modern art sculpture by Liliane Lijn which is installed outside the back entrance to the Warwick Arts Centre.
 The Koan is 6 m high, white in colour, decorated with elliptical of fluorescent lights and is rotated by an electric motor whilst illuminated.
 It is intended to represent the Buddhist quest for questions without answers, the Kōan.
 The Koan was made in 1971 as part of the Peter Stuyvesant Foundation City Sculpture Project and was originally sited in Plymouth; it moved to the Hayward Gallery in London before being purchased by Warwick in 1972.

 The Koan was temporarily relocated to the university's Gibbet Hill campus during refurbishments to the Warwick Arts Centre; it was returned upon completion of the project.
-According to student newspaper The Boar, the white Koan has played a role in many of campus' myths and legends – it was allegedly the nose-cap of the Blue-Streak Missile (a failed Apollo mission), a supposed quick escape route for senior staff, and even a signalling device for aliens in outer space.
+According to student newspaper The Boar, the white Koan has played a role in many of campus' myths and legends – it was allegedly the nose-cap of the Blue-Streak Missile, a supposed quick escape route for senior staff, and even a signalling device for aliens in outer space.

-The Koan even garnered its very own cartoon strip in the 90s, with 32 episodes created by Steve Shipway.
+The Koan even garnered its own cartoon strip in the 1990s, with thirty-two episodes created by Steve Shipway.
 The Koan Worshipping Society, led by the Koanists, believe the Koan is “the earth-bound manifestation of the immortal Koan, the creator of the universe”.